quantumlib/OpenFermion/cloud_library/README.md

 hosted on GitHub Pages.

-## How do I upload data files to share with other OpenFermion users.
+## How do I upload data files to share with other OpenFermion users?

 For security reasons there is a somewhat elaborate protocol to contributing to the database.
 We hope to simplify things in the future but the solution we have